-In cases where inappropriate behaviours require a firmer approach, our educators take into account the needs of the individual child along with those of the group.
+In cases where inappropriate behaviors require a firmer approach, our educators consider the needs of the individual child along with those of the group.
 Should particularly worrisome incidents or recurring problems arise, our personnel may request a personal meeting so we can all work together to find a solution to the problem.